Introduction

 5. Metta Meditation

-The form is directed at a sense of compassion and love for oneself and others.
+The form is designed to cultivate a sense of compassion and love for oneself and others.
 By chanting certain words, you help yourself get more available to forgive and empathise.

 Mental Health Advantages: